 At day 0, the root server instance receives the most recent version of the zone.
 Shortly after, a problem occurs which prevents the instance from receiving zone updates, but allows the server to continue responding to queries.
 On or just before day 7, the server returns a ./IN/NS response to a non-validating client, which then caches it.
 On day 10, the end of the signature validity period is reached, yet the data remains cached because it was not validated.
 The cache may continue to return the stale response to its clients for another 3 days, up to day 13.

+The conditions under which this problem manifests are very specific and uncommon.
+In fact, the RSSAC Caucus is not aware of any times that this problem has actually occurred and affected end user DNS resolution.
+The specific conditions are:

+A root name server instance stops receiving zone updates for at least 4 days.

+A non-validating recursive name server queries the out-of-date root server instance for the root zone NS RRset (aka “priming query”) and caches the response.

+A validating recursive name server forwards its queries to the non-validating server described above.

 This problem could be alleviated by:

 Reducing the NS RRset TTL to a value less than or equal to 3 days, or